 You have spent months building your brand, promoting your product, and your customer flow certainly reflects all that hard work you put in.
 One of the many things businesses look over is the rate of return of their customers.
 Many things can make a customer either come back to your brand or avoid it like the plague.

 So how is a business able to keep these personal ratings in check?
-By implementing a customer feedback system and measure the Net Promoter Score (NPS) using the NPS Software.
+By implementing a customer feedback system and measure the Net Promoter Score (NPS) using the NPS Survey.